 Why disruption will make the third road of management the best way for organizations to grow.
 Example of mobility and automotive companies:

-The most important change to come, beyond what we saw earlier is that digital will create disruption coming from new areas of business.
+The most important change to come, beyond what we saw earlier is that digitalisation and software will create disruption coming from new areas of business.
 New actors will enter the game.
-Start-ups will enter the business of lodging, medical care or mobility without owning a room, a hospital or a car.
+Start-ups will reinvent the business of lodging, medical care or mobility without owning a room, a hospital or a car.
 Already in 2009, Google made it possible to improve the tracking of epidemics through search queries in a cheaper manner, more accurately and faster.
 It takes one day instead of a week with traditional the network of medical doctors making a weekly report for the DOH.
 This can have a huge impact on reduction of the number of victims -250 000 to half a million fatalities in the USA alone for influenza*.
 In the future, the border between different sciences and between business sectors will be more blurred than ever.
 No sector can pretend to be immune to a disruption coming from another one or one that did not exist.
 And this phenomenon is not reserved to mature countries.
 In China for example, e-commerce has grown so fast that it could catch up US mix of sales in less than a decade.
 In Kenya, where people pay their invoice with their mobile handset, digital is reinventing the banking business, leapfrogging the western “brick and mortars” business model.
 Examples are many to come: Drones will be critical to optimize the usage of chemical and water in the agricultural business.
 What is the meaning of investing in brick and mortar bank branches at each street corner in a digital world where cash will only be virtual?
 In an interview, Daphne Koller co-founder of Coursera, the leader in Massive Online Open Courses (MOOC) explains that through online students forum, the average time to solve an issue is just 22 minutes*

 It would be too simple to say that most professors will be replaced by digital solutions but their role will be completely transformed in the coming years as we saw earlier: from lecture preparer and givers to counselor, advisor and supervisor.
 The content of MD work will also completely move away from today’s owner of knowledge to something different to define.
 Indeed, knowledge has become accessible to the most and will even become more through the combination of big data and IOT such as connected watch or other objects that will monitor in real time people’s actual condition and activity.
 Diagnosis of diseases can be more reliable and anticipated thanks to the use of digital.
 The same evolution will happen to lawyers, as tons of research will be reduced to a simple click to past cases.
 Already, in France as in many countries, it is possible to get advice or get legal documents filled on line like on legalstart.fr.
 Other online companies propose to fix most of cases up to a certain amount.
 Those activities were the territory of lawyers until very recently.
 Lawyers’ role will have to be redefined if they want to stay relevant in tomorrow’s world.